-ipv6 mld snooping tcn {flood query count integer\value | query solicit} no ipv6 mld snooping tcn {flood query count integer\value | query solicit} flood query count Set the flood query count, which is the number of queries that are sent before integer_value forwarding multicast data to only those ports requesting to receive it.
+ipv6 mld snooping tcn {flood query count integer\value | query solicit} no ipv6 mld snooping ten {flood query count integer\value | query solicit} flood query count Set the flood query count, which is the number of queries that are sent before integer_value forwarding multicast data to only those ports requesting to receive it.
 The range is 1 to 10. query solicit Enable soliciting of TCN queries.

-This command is available only if you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.
+This command is available only if the switch stack is running the advanced IP services image and you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.